TonySico/text-editor-pub/README.md

 # IDE Empirical Performance Analysis

-This repository contains all of the relevant scripts used in the completion of the analysis for the Vi, Vim, Emacs, Nano, and miniText editors.
+This repository contains all of the relevant scripts used in the completion of the analysis for the Vi, Vim, Emacs, Nano, and miniText editors. miniText is based on the following [C Build your own editor](https://viewsourcecode.org/snaptoken/kilo/)

 ## bench.sh